Claro Company: Ecuador

 Claro Ecuador is owned by America Móvil Latin America.
 Alfredo Escobar San Lucas is the CEO, Marco Antonio Campos Garcia is the CFO.

-Claro Ecuador is based in Ecuador and provides M2M services on HSPA+,HSDPA,UMTS,EDGE,GPRS,GSM technologies.
+Claro Ecuador is based in Ecuador and provides M2M services on HSPA+, HSDPA, UMTS, EDGE, GPRS, GSM technologies.
 Claro brand is operated by America Móvil.
 Claro's M2M services is powered by Jasper Wireless.

 In Ecuador, América Móvil was present with Conecel (commercially known as Porta) until February 2011.
 The name "Porta" was switched to "Claro" as part of América Móvil's business strategy.
 It is the country's leading operator, with nearly nine million subscribers.

-Claro, Ecuador’s leading MNO by subscribers, has planned to invest around US$ 500 million over the next three years in order to expand 4G network coverage and acquire new spectrum being sold later this year.
-Ecuador has planned to auction spectrum in the 700MHz and 2.5GHz bands in November while an auction of frequencies in the 3.5GHz band is scheduled for August 2020.
+Claro, Ecuador’s leading MNO by subscribers, has planned to invest around US$500 million over the next three years in order to expand 4G network coverage and acquire new spectrum being sold later this year.
+Ecuador has planned to auction spectrum in the 700 MHz and 2.5 GHz bands in November while an auction of frequencies in the 3.5 GHz band is scheduled for August 2020.
 In addition to enhancing its 4G network footprint, the telco is also planning to begin 5G trials in Quito and Guayaquil.

 El Salvador, Honduras and Nicaragua

 Claro was introduced in El Salvador, Honduras and Nicaragua in September 2006.

+in 2008, Claro introduced its satellite TV in El Salvador, also in Guatemala, replacing DirecTV El Salvador & Guatemala.

 Claro (formerly CTE Telecom) is a mobile and fixed phone, broadband and television service provider in El Salvador.
 Formerly controlled by parent company CTE Telecom in El Salvador (owned by América Móvil of Mexico), the company started its wireless service as "Personal" around 1999, and later added "ALÓ" with the motto "Facil y Rapido" (Spanish for "Easy and Fast").
 In 2009, America Movil unified the brand in Latin America under the name Claro.

 On January 24, 2019, América Móvil announce that the company will acquire Movistar's operations in El Salvador.
 However, the proposed acquisition was scrapped due to strict requirements to approve the acquisition.

 Guatemala

 On November 16, 1996, the Guatemalan Congress passed the "Ley General de Telecomunicaciones" (General Telecommunications Law) that stipulated the privatization of Guatel, the former, state-owned, telecommunications company.
 It was purchased by LUCA S.A. and Ricardo Bueso became Telgua's first President and CEO until 2000.
 In 2000, it joined América Móvil and some time after it renamed the brands ALO and PCS Digital to Claro on Guatemala.

 Claro was introduced in Guatemala on September 7, 2006 as a rebranding of Telgua-owned PCS Digital and Alo de PCS.
 As of March 31, 2007, Claro in Guatemala had more than 5.2 million subscribers, with CDMA/1XRTT, GSM/GPRS/EDGE and UMTS/HSDPA (some cities with HSPA) wireless technology.

 On January 24, 2019, América Móvil acquired Movistar's operations in Guatemala, in addition to acquiring the Movistar's operations in El Salvador.
-Eventually, Movistar's network in Guatemala would become integrated and merged with Claro in Guatemala.
+Eventually, Movistar's and Tuenti's network in Guatemala would become integrated and merged with Claro in Guatemala.